-- Is this a "Whole Product," ie, a complete product or service sold to a defined customer that provides a defined value proposition? - Has the applicant identified likely competitive products on the market and in development?
+- Is this a "Whole Product," ie, a complete product or service sold to a defined customer that provides a defined value proposition? - Is value proposition clearly delineated, ie, improve efficacy, improve safety, reduce cost, or improve convenience? - Has the company demonstrated its value proposition versus competition? - Has the company conducted a competitive analysis?
+Does it provide a comprehensive, realistic assessment of strengths and weakness versus competition based on the data generated to date?